DIY custom mouse shell

 Step 3: mechanical CAD work

 3D modelling is generally done using 2 different types of tools, simply put: surface modelling (for sculpting/artists) and solid modelling (for engineers).
+After the artsy bit comes the practical stuff: where do the screws and circuit boards go?

 Here I switched from surface to solid modelling, so that I could use the model in mechanical CAD software.
 This CAD software makes it easier to work with real world dimensions and to add circuit boards, screw holes, switches and all that stuff in the right places.